Violent-Profession-Transition/MIT_6.00SC_VPT_Learn_Together/README.md

 - **C/Pascal array is NOT THE SAME as array in python and Matlab**
 - **need objective function to tell us how good is a particular fit, measure of the goodness of the fit**
 - least square fit is the most commonly used **objective function for measuring how good any curve fits a set of points**
-- polyfit in Pylab (observed X, observed Y, degree of polynomial)
+- polyfit in Pylab (observed X, observed Y, degree of polynomial), it finds the **coefficients of the polynomial**
 - **Linear regression does not mean it is for LINEAR LINES ONLY, it can be used to find polynomials other than lines!**
 - *why are we building a model? so we can better understand the physical reality*
 - *one of the things we often do with models is use them to predict values that we have not been able to run in our experiments*.
 Simulation model to predict what would happen in an experiemtn you cant run.